John Henry Lefroy: Legacy

 A small town in Ontario, Lefroy, situated on the south end of Lake Simcoe was named after John Henry Lefroy.

 Mount Lefroy in the Rocky Mountains named after John Henry Lefroy, although it appears unclear if James Hector of the Palliser Expedition named it in 1858, or if the name is due to George Mercer Dawson, 1884.

+The Lefroy House care home, which occupies the former separated isolation ward of the Royal Naval Hospital of the Royal Naval Dockyard on Ireland Island, in Bermuda, is named for Lefroy.

 The painting Scene in the Northwest: Portrait of John Henry Lefroy by Paul Kane showing John Henry Lefroy, which had been in possession of the Lefroy family in England, garnered a record price at an auction at Sotheby's in Toronto on 25 February 2002, when Canadian billionaire Kenneth Thomson won the bid at C$5,062,500 including fees (US$3,172,567.50 at the time).
 Thomson subsequently donated the painting as part of his Thomson Collection to the Art Gallery of Ontario.

 In 1960, the Ontario Heritage Foundation, Ministry of Citizenship and Culture erected a Provincial Military Plaque dedicated to Sir John Lefroy (1817–1890) on the University of Toronto campus.